-Wellbeing
+Wellbeing and Nurture

-Wellbeing at Hildenborough CE Primary School
+Wellbeing and Nurture at Hildenborough CE Primary School

 The school is grounded in genuine love and kindness for each other.
 The carefully tailored and thoughtful pastoral support for pupils ensures all are nurtured.
 There is a tangible sense of safety and hope, allowing all to flourish.